 Speaking at a rally in Council Bluffs, Iowa, Trump says Kavanaugh was “proudly” sworn in Monday in a ceremonial event at the White House.

-Trump’s mention of Kavanaugh drew rave applause from the crowd of thousands in the eastern Iowa city.
+Trump’s mention of Kavanaugh drew rave applause from the crowd of thousands in the western Iowa city.
 Kavanaugh faced multiple allegations of decades-old sexual misconduct as the Senate considered his nomination.
 Kavanaugh denied the accusations.
 He was confirmed on Saturday.

 Trump says: “I want to thank our incredible Republican senators for refusing to back down.”
 He also praised Republican Sen. Chuck Grassley of Iowa as “a very tough cookie” for how he handled the confirmation process.

 This item has been corrected to show that Council Bluffs is in western Iowa, not eastern Iowa.